 If you start with a very literal testimony of the gospel and move through this paradigm, it’s easy to doubt yourself and whether you are doing the right thing.
-The honest in heart will receive confirmation from God, but there still may be a concern whether you are square with your priesthood leaders.
 You might wonder if you can still honestly answer the temple recommend questions.

 Do you sustain the President of The Church of Jesus Christ of Latter-day Saints as the prophet, seer, and revelator; and do you recognize him as the only person on the earth authorized to exercise all priesthood keys?
 Do you sustain the other General Authorities and the local authorities of the Church?

-Yes.
-I have love, respect, and belief in a living prophet and other general authorities and local leaders and sustain them in their callings.
-Again, words like prophet, authority, priesthood, keys are all words that have a wide range of meaning.
+Words like prophet, authority, priesthood, and keys are all words that have a wide range of meaning.
 The church has never claimed that prophets are infallible.
+The question is not framed to demand the interviewee to believe the LDS Church has exclusive access to the power of God.
 I have no doubt that the view of prophets, priesthood, and authority within the framework of the emerging paradigm safely fits within the big tent of Mormonism.

 Do you affiliate with any group or individual whose teachings or practices are contrary to or oppose those accepted by The Church of Jesus Christ of Latter-day Saints, or do you sympathize with the precepts of any such group or individual?